-Rev view the following items in preparation for the outbreak season: Infection Prevention and Control and Outbreak Management in Child Care Centres Guide provided by the WECHU Resources - Outbreak signage Hand washing supplies - sufficient supply of soap and 70%-90% ABHR Personal Protective Equipment (PPE) - sufficient supply of gloves, masks, gowns, goggles Sufficient supply of environmental cleaning and disinfection products available Establish an Internal Outbreak Management Team -members from Administration, ECE, Cleaning, and Dietary that will meet daily during an outbreak Staffing Plan - A contingency plan is in place to ensure there is adequate staff coverage for absences or vacation during an outbreak Surveillance - There is a process in place that allows for daily identification and monitoring of children who experience illness, especially symptoms of gastrointestinal illness Training has been provided to staff regarding the following outbreak procedures: Identifying suspected outbreaks in the centre Method of reporting outbreaks o Completing line lists Enhancing cleaning during outbreak Cohorting and exclusion of ill children and staff during outbreak Training on how to properly put on and take off PPE.
-The following Policies have been created, reviewed and updated: For Staff: o Staff Immunization Policy Exclusion Policy for non-vaccinated staff during outbreak For Children: o Policy on how to manage children who have symptoms of illness including exclusion Policy on how to notify/communicate with parents regarding illness and outbreak For Visitors: Policy in place to notify visitors and/or cancel community activities in the centre during outbreak A plan to audit staff IPAC practices is in place
+Review the following items in preparation for the outbreak season:

+- Infection Prevention and Control and Outbreak Management in Child Care Centres Guide provided by the WECHU - □ Resources Outbreak signage - □ Hand washing supplies sufficient supply of soap and 70%-90% ABHR - Personal Protective Equipment (PPE) sufficient supply of gloves, masks, gowns, goggles - □ Sufficient supply of environmental cleaning and disinfection products available - Establish an Internal Outbreak Management Team -members from Administration, ECE, Cleaning, and Dietary that will meet daily during an outbreak - □ Staffing Plan A contingency plan is in place to ensure there is adequate staff coverage for absences or vacation during an outbreak - □ Surveillance There is a process in place that allows for daily identification and monitoring of children who experience illness, especially symptoms of gastrointestinal illness - □ Training has been provided to staff regarding the following outbreak procedures: - Identifying suspected outbreaks in the centre - Method of reporting outbreaks - Completing line lists - Enhancing cleaning during outbreak - Cohorting and exclusion of ill children and staff during outbreak - Training on how to properly put on and take off PPE. - The following Policies have been created, reviewed and updated: For Staff: - Staff Immunization Policy - Exclusion Policy for non-vaccinated staff during outbreak

+For Children:

+- Policy on how to collect and store child's immunization records during registration process. - o Policy on how to manage children who have symptoms of illness including exclusion - Policy on how to notify/communicate with parents regarding illness and outbreak

+For Visitors:

+- Policy in place to notify visitors and/or cancel community activities in the centre during outbreak - □ A plan to audit staff IPAC practices is in place